 Late or missed payments on your credit report will fade over time, but if you want to get a mortgage or remortgage you should try and avoid these altogether.
 It’s always worth taking steps to improve your credit score if you can.
 Check out our guide on improving your credit rating.

 If you’ve been late paying your mortgage in the past, or even missed payments altogether then you may find it more difficult to get a new mortgage.
 But it all depends on how long ago it was.

 If you’ve recently been late with your payments and are currently ‘in arrears’, then your credit score and probability of being approved will be lower too.
 However if your late or missed payments were in the past, then you stand a far better chance.

 Late or missed payments could also affect the amount you’re able to borrow.
 Lenders may see you as higher risk so 95% to 90% loan to value mortgages may be out of reach until you can show a clean credit report for at least 12 to 24 months.

 To increase your chances of being approved you could save for a higher deposit or consider accepting a higher interest rate.
 But it’s always best to discuss this with a specialist broker.

 For more information on how late mortgage payments can affect mortgage applications take a look at our Guide

 Remortgaging works pretty much the same as getting a mortgage for the first time.
 If you’re looking to remortgage, then the older your missed payment, the less severe it will seem to lenders.f you’ve missed a payment in the last 12 months it can be more tricky to get approved as you’ll be considered a high risk of missing one again.

-Whatever your situation, using a specialist broker who has access to the whole market could increase your chances of being approved and save you a lot of hassle.
-Make an enquiry to get matched to the perfect mortgage broker for your unique circumstances.
+Whatever your situation, using a specialist broker - like us - could increase your chances of being approved and save you a lot of hassle.
+Make an enquiry and one of our Mortgage Experts will find out your options.